ktsouvalis/articles/README.md

 ```

 Inside the `.env` file, set your database connection details for MySQL or the path to your SQLite file.
-Also set your enviroment variables for the sources e.g.
+Also set your enviroment variables for the sources:

 ```env
 GUARDIAN_API_URL=content.guardianapis.com/search